-When people think of Oregon, the first thing that usually comes to mind is nature.
+When people think of the Pacific Northwest in general, the first thing that usually comes to mind is nature.
 From forests, mountains, rivers, lakes, and deserts to some of the finest public beaches you’ll find anywhere, Oregon has it all.
-We live in a world that’s becoming increasingly disconnected from nature, and it’s more important than ever for kids to grow up hiking, camping, swimming, and climbing.
+It’s important now more than ever for kids to grow up hiking, camping, swimming, and climbing.

 Needless to say though, summer vacation only lasts a couple of months out of the year.
 The rest of the time, your kids will need opportunities to play, learn, and grow inside the city limits of whatever community you’re moving to.

 In the most basic sense, “family-friendly” means easy access to schools, parks, extracurricular activities, and of course other kids.
-In many parts of the country, the days when children would roam around the neighborhood playing outside with other kids are sadly coming to an end.
-But this idyllic vision of youth is still alive and well featuring many Oregon communities, including both Bend and Eugene.
+In many parts of the country, the days when children would roam around the neighborhood playing outside with other kids are coming to an end.
+But that vision of childhood is still alive and well featuring many Oregon communities, including both Bend and Eugene – as long as you end up in the right spots.

-At the same time, both Bend and Eugene have plenty of neighborhoods which retain a close sense of community.
-That’s a balance that’s hard to find most places.
-In Eugene and Bend, you’re unlikely to land anywhere where neighbors are virtually strangers and you can’t feel comfortable letting your kids walk around the block unattended.
+At the same time, both Bend and Eugene have plenty of neighborhoods that retain a close sense of community.
+That’s a balance that’s hard to find in most places.
+In Eugene and Bend, you’re unlikely to land anywhere where neighbors are virtually strangers and you can’t feel comfortable letting your kids walk around the block unattended once they reach a certain age.

 The Best Places to Raise Kids in Eugene